TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ### Mnemonics and Operands

 All AssEmbly instructions are written on a separate line, starting with a **mnemonic** — a human-readable code that tells the **assembler** exactly what operation needs to be performed — followed by any **operands** for the instruction.
 The assembler is the program that takes human-readable assembly programs and turns them into raw numbers — bytes — that can be read by the processor.
 This process is called **assembly** or **assembling**.
-An operand can be thought of as a parameter to a function in a high-level language — data that is given to the processor to read and/or operate on.
+An operand can be thought of like a parameter to a function in a high-level language — data that is given to the processor to read and/or operate on.
 Mnemonics are separated from operands with spaces, and operands are separated with commas.

 A simple example: